About this day

 Programme & speakers

-Lemn Sissay Lemn Sissay MBE, Poet, author and broadcaster
+Lemn Sissay Lemn Sissay OBE, Poet, author and broadcaster

 Lemn Sissay is one of our country’s most exhilarating and widely loved poets.
 His work is moving, whimsical, inspiring and relevant.
 He will bring the words alive as he reads and discusses his poetry, taking audience questions.